-If you do want to add a lot of content we advise you use our tabbed content feature so that you avoid having an event page where the user has to scroll for ages to read everything.
+If you do want to add a lot of content we advise you use something like Quicket's tabbed content feature so that you avoid having an event page where the user has to scroll for ages to read everything.
 Always try to keep the ticket selector in the forefront of peoples minds.

 Too much text is a huge no-no these days, especially for mobile users.
 Also, make sure you follow these golden rules for text:

 - Check your spelling and grammar.
 Some people simply won't tolerate common errors, so don't aggravate them.

 - Use clear, easy-to-read fonts.
 Avoid fonts like Times New Roman, Comic Sans or anything curly and decorative.

 - Make sure your copy isn't too small (especially if your event is aimed at people over the age of 40).

 - Avoid bright, colourful text.

 4. YOUR TICKETING PAGE IS SLOW TO LOAD

 Time kills deals, so make sure your page loads really fast.
 You can do this by making sure that if and when you upload images to your ticketing page, that you resize them before you upload.

 Don't upload your event poster for print to your page - it may display smaller in the space you put it, but essentially it's still loading that massive image and then shrinking it into a smaller space.
 Get your designer to make images of the appropriate size for you, and ideally saved as JPEGs at about 80% size to cut download times.